bedstuystrong/resend-slack-invite/README.md

 Small webhook that uses Puppeteer to request a new Slack invite for a previously invited user.

+Disclaimer: this could stop working at literally any time!

 ## Why?

 Slack doesn't provide a simple way to programmatically invite users to a workspace [unless you're on an Enterprise plan](https://api.slack.com/methods/admin.users.invite) 🙃.
 There used to be an undocumented API, but it [no longer works except with legacy tokens](https://stackoverflow.com/questions/30955818/slack-api-team-invitation) (unavailable to all new apps).